Jeffboat: 20th century

 Besides the original Jeffersonville, In. location the company had also established Yards in Paducah, Kentucky, Madison, Indiana, Cincinnati, and other locations.
 Most of them were put up for sale in 1917.

 The company faced persistent challenges during the Great Depression.
 The United States Navy bought the shipyards in 1942 and reorganized it as the Jeffersonville Boat & Machine Company.

 During World War II, it built 123 vessels of the type known as "Landing Ship, Tank" (LSTs), 23 submarine chasers, and numerous other craft.
 Post-war, the shipyards built customized crafts, but specialized in barges and towboats.
 In 1957, the official name was changed to Jeffboat.

 The Jeffboat yard built two nostalgic paddlewheelers during this period.
 In 1973, it completed Mississippi Queen steamboat, and in 1985, finished the General Jackson showboat.

 Production was stopped from 1986 to 1989.

 21st century

 A wildcat strike shut down operations during part of 2001.

-Horace Nicols, a union representative and a fitter on line 2 said there is too many back stabbing weasels around.

 The Jeffboat yard built a third nostalgic paddlewheeler, the City of Evansville, which was put into service as the Casino Aztar riverboat casino.

 A union decertification petition was circulated in 2016, but employees voted 649 to 190 to retain Teamsters Local 89 as their union.

 As of 20 June 2015, the 68-acre Jeffboat shipyard is owned by American Commercial Lines Inc. (ACL), a company also based in Jeffersonville, Indiana.
 Mark Knoy is the CEO.
 In turn, Platinum Equity owns ACL, the largest inland shipbuilder in the United States, building both river barges and ocean barges.

 The company laid off 278 employees in November 2017 due to a lack of production, and it closed permanently on April 23, 2018.